jdlph/MIOCSV/README.md

 A [MIO](https://github.com/wxinix/wxlib/tree/main/mio)-bsased C++ library to read and write tabular data in CSV format.
 Our goal is to develop a suite of fast and easy-to-use CSV readers and writer similar to the [csv module](https://docs.python.org/3/library/csv.html#module-csv) from the Python standard library.
 It serves as our first step to rebuild [DTALite](https://github.com/asu-trans-ai-lab/DTALite) using modern C++.

 ## A Quick Tour
-Four readers and one writer are provided along with a supporting data structure Row.
+Four readers and one writer are provided along with two supporting data structures.

 Facility | Functionality | Core | Dependency
 ---------| --------------| -----| ----------